I have a mountain of memories of my Dad:

-- Dad helped me to understand what “the fear of the Lord” meant.
-Although a calm and patient man by nature, when he started to chew the side of his tongue, I knew the patience was running thin.
-I knew I needed to change my behaviour or there’d be consequences!
+Dad helped me to understand what “the fear of the Lord” meant.
+Although a calm and patient man by nature, when he started to chew the side of his tongue, I knew to shape up my behaviour!;)

-- Dad was a man of few words, but the words he said were often wise.
+Dad was a man of few- but wise – words.
 He had an amazing ability to summarize a complex situation in a neat, little phrase.

-- Every moning he’d turn on the local radio station to hear the “Farm Report”…but what he really got a kick out of was the words to those crazy country songs!
+Every morning he’d turn on the local radio station to hear the “Farm Report”…but what he really got a kick out of was the words to those crazy country songs!

 15 years ago this November, my Mom and Dad were planning a trip to visit us here in Canada.
 But, instead of a ride to the airport, my dad rode by ambulance to the nearest hospital.
 He had been battling a neurological disease for 11 years, and the diagnosis of “pneumonia” was life-threatening in his condition.